 Christopher E. Brown

 Christopher E. Brown, Esq. is the principal attorney of The Brown Firm PLLC.
-During his extensive legal career, he has established himself as both a competent practitioner and talented litigator.
+During his extensive legal career, he has established himself as both a competent practitioner and a talented litigator.
 His acumen in litigation has been proven through his extensive record of success in the courtroom.
 During his career as a litigator, he has represented a wide variety of clients in several different areas of the law.
 His notable accomplishments have been recognized through the gratitude of his clients, the recognition of his peers, and his attention from the media.

 An Attorney in the Making

 Christopher E. Brown was exposed to the world of law at a young age.
 He made a clear decision early in life to pursue a career in law because he wanted to be able to help others in the same way that his grandfather and father had before him.
 Edwin C. Brown, Jr. mentored his son so that he could learn the discipline and determination needed to be successful as an attorney.